 To make a financial donation, please CLICK HERE.

 New City Sponsored Homeless Meals Program Adjacent to St. James Park

 WE ARE SEEKING VOLUNTEERS TO SERVE THOSE IN NEED

 VOLUNTEER to serve a healthy nutritious meal to those in need.
 The NEW downtown meals program in partnership with the City of San Jose , Martha’s Kitchen, and various other nonprofit partners, was established so the homeless that frequent St James Park should never have to endure eating outdoors again.
-The NEW lunch program will offer healthy nutritious meals indoors, in a safe environment, in a County health approved kitchen, at a centralized downtown location at 304 North 6th Street, with restrooms, and a chance to sit and enjoy a nutritious meal in a dining room setting, with access to other safety net resources.
+The NEW lunch program will offer healthy nutritious meals indoors, in a safe environment, in a County health approved kitchen, at a centralized downtown location at 304 North 6th Street, however due to the COVID-19 national crisis, our new program will temporarily serve meals outdoors at 2nd and St. James Street parking lot with restrooms, and a chance to sit and enjoy a nutritious meal in a dining room setting, with access to other safety net resources.
 No one should ever have to call a Park their dining room on cold and hot summer days.
 We are seeking individuals, existing park groups, new groups, students, faith-based groups, clubs, corporations, and other nonprofits to help serve a nutritious lunch to the downtown homeless in a indoor, safe, dignified setting every Wednesday, Saturday, and Sunday during the lunch hour.
 SIGN-UP HERE

 Our mission is to reduce generational poverty in Santa Clara County.
 We do so by educating and connecting low-income families, seniors, veterans, and the homeless to vital safety net services in Santa Clara County and in the heart of downtown San Jose.
 Opening Doors 2020 is a California 501c3 nonprofit.